How to Prepare for Medical School | PCOM Osteopathic Medicine Program

 Step 8: Begin the application process.

 Submit your AACOMAS application as soon as possible during your final year of undergraduate studies.
 The PCOM AACOMAS deadline is February 1, but do not wait for deadlines!
 PCOM has a rolling admission process and early applications are strongly recommended.
-(Interviews begin in September.)
+Interviews for the DO program begin in the summer term and will be conducted through the spring term.

 If possible, obtain a letter of recommendation from an osteopathic physician.
 While not required, this document is strongly recommended.